Greetings itchy feline brethren! Skye Blake here, sharing what I’ve found about killing fleas on kittens, senior and sick cats.

 Wash all bedding (theirs and yours), throw pillows, furniture covers, window seat cushions, curtains, cat toys (especially plush ones), and anything else that can go in a hot water wash.

-Clean all litter boxes and change the litter daily until the fleas are gone.
+Clean all litter boxes and change the litter daily until there are no more signs of fleas.

 Wash your hands after petting any animals in your household.